-Preapproval Information Exchange (“PIE”) provides an opportunity for manufacturers to engage with representatives of payors, formulary committees, or other similar entities with knowledge and expertise in the area of health care economic analysis (“Health Care Decision-Makers”) regarding health care economic information (“HCEI”) related to their investigational (i.e., unapproved) drug products.
+Preapproval Information Exchange (PIE) provides an opportunity for manufacturers to engage with health care decision makers, including representatives from payors, formulary committees, or other similar entities with knowledge and expertise in the area of health care economic analysis about health care economic information (HCEI) related to their investigational (i.e., unapproved) drug products.

 FDA regulations significantly restrict manufacturer communications relating to investigational drug products.
-However, as explained in the FDA Final Guidance entitled: “Drug and Device Manufacturer Communications with Payors, Formulary Committees, and Similar Entities – Questions and Answers” (June 2018), communications with Health Care Decision-Makers regarding HCEI relating to investigational drug products are permitted in certain circumstances, provided that the manufacturer complies with certain requirements.
+However, as explained in the FDA Final Guidance entitled: “Drug and Device Manufacturer Communications with Payors, Formulary Committees, and Similar Entities – Questions and Answers” (June 2018), communications with health care decision makers about HCEI relating to investigational drug products are permitted in certain circumstances, provided that the manufacturer complies with certain requirements.